Bandiana railway station

-Bandiana was a closed station located in the town of Bandiana, on the Cudgewa railway line in Victoria, Australia.
+Bandiana is a closed station located in the town of Bandiana, on the Cudgewa railway line in Victoria, Australia.
 Originally opening on the 10 September 1889 the station saw passenger service until September 1961.
 Part of the Cudgewa railway line was converted to dual gauge in 1944 to serve freight depots around Bandiana.

-From 1995, the broad gauge track was removed making Bandiana yard standard gauge track only.
-The Wodonga-Bandiana section closed on 1 September 2009 as part of the Wodonga Rail Bypass project.
+In 1941, a signal box 'Box C' was built, completed on 21 September 1941 however did not come into use until 22 March 1942.
+This signal box was built and used to control rail movements into and out of the Cudgewa line and later the Bandiana siding.
+C box was abolished as part of the line closure on 1 September 2009.

+The Cudgewa line was converted from broad to dual gauge between Wodonga, connecting to the North East railway line towards Melbourne, this was opened on 17 October 1983.